-On the turn a bot enters the input, it’s destroyed and replaced with 3 of the next less valuable kind in the outputs (a Deluxe bot turns into 3 Pluses, a Plus turns into 3 Basics).
-On ARMAND-0’s next turn, the bots in the outputs leave the improvement – 1 to the top, 1 to the right, 1 to the bottom.
+On the turn a bot enters the input, it’s destroyed and replaced with 3 of the next less valuable kind in the outputs (a bot turns into 3 es, a turns into 3 bots).
+At the start of the next workday, the bots leave the improvement – 1 to the conveyor belt above, 1 on the same belt, and 1 to the belt below.

-A Basic bot is just placed as-is in the output hole of your choice.
+A bot is just placed as-is in the output hole of your choice.

 Turns 2 bots into 1 of your choice.

-On the turn both inputs are filled, those 2 bots are destroyed and the output is filled with whichever model you want.
-You usually want to turn 2 Basic bots into a Deluxe, though the inputs don’t need to be the same model.
-The output leaves the improvement on ARMAND-0’s next turn.
+On the turn both inputs are filled, those 2 bots are replaced with whichever model you want in the output hole.
+You usually want to turn 2 bots into a workday.

 Unlike most improvements, the Repurposer takes 2 inputs, and waits until both are filled before activating.
 A bot can wait in the Repurposer from workday to workday.

 Throws a bot as far along its row as you choose.
 Gives ① to your Wallet if it throws the bot over an improvement